 Many aspects of digital visual culture are networked, and it is important to pay attention to the characteristics of this network.
 If images are hosted on a single platform, that platform is subject to the actions of a corporation and will be available only as long as the interests of the corporation are served keeping it online.
 As Jill Lepore cautions, “a lot of people do believe that if it’s on the Web it will stay on the Web.
 Chances are, though, that it actually won’t” (Lepore 2015).
 Consider the takedown or substantial transformation of other web platforms such as GeoCities and MySpace, where entire online communities now only exist in fragments, saved to individual computers, as cached pages, or in archived but unorganized collections.
 Likewise, consider the controversial policy changes that image hosting service Photobucket implemented in June of 2017, when the company disabled the free hosting of images on third party sites and required users to pay an annual fee of $399 (US).
 The service, which has been around since 2003, removed hosted images and replaced them with an image of a speedometer and the message that “Your account has been restricted for 3rd party hosting” and an urge to upgrade membership.
 These error message images now litter websites and online marketplaces like Etsy and eBay, as most users have refused to upgrade their accounts (Garun 2017).
-While the spread of viral images may be analogous to grass roots phenomena, especially with the distribution of people involved, the case of Obamicon.me shows an important way in which the analogy to the digital diverges—a divergence with political implications.
+While the spread of viral images may be partially attributed to grass roots phenomena, especially with the distribution of people involved, the case of Obamicon.me shows an important way in which the analogy to the digital diverges—a divergence with political implications.